Snowy owl in exhibit

 Did You Know?

-Their yellow eyes are so large that they can’t move in their sockets.
-In order to look around, they have to turn their neck, which can rotate up to 270 degrees in either direction.
+• Owls have tube-shaped eyes that are so large they can’t move in their sockets.
+To compensate, the birds can rotate their neck up to 270 degrees in any direction.

 Animal Care staff working with seal